BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 * Students never see a unit with the publishing status `Visible to Staff Only`_.
 See `Hide a Unit from Students`_ for more information.

-* Students do not see a unit with the publishing status `Published and Not Yet Released`_ until the :ref:`release date <Release Dates>`.
+* Students do not see a unit with the publishing status `Published Not Yet Released`_ until the :ref:`release date <Release Dates>`.
 On the release date, the status changes to `Published and Live`_.